 - provide community-based projects

-- increase community participation in local activities
+- increase social connection and participation in local activities

 Partnership and Events Grants — up to $10,000